Terms of Service

 5.2 You shall not:

-use any App or other feature of the Services in any way that might infringe the rights or privacy of other users of the Crunch Services (by hacking or other malicious means or otherwise);
+use any feature of the Services in any way that might infringe the rights or privacy of other users of the Crunch Services (by hacking or other malicious means or otherwise);

 reproduce, copy, sell, trade or resell all or any part of the Services for any purpose.